 About Elion Partners

-Elion Partners is a logistics-focused real estate investment firm and registered investment adviser9.
+Elion Partners is a real estate investment firm and minority-owned registered investment adviser.
 As a vertically integrated platform, Elion is both a fiduciary and operator, managing more than $1.5 billion in real estate assets through closed-end funds and permanent capital investment vehicles.
 As long-term stewards of capital, principals of Elion invest personally in each of the firm’s funds to ensure alignment of interests and transparency with its capital partners.
 Elion is a minority-owned firm.